Troubleshoot FireCluster

 Applies To: Locally-managed Fireboxes

-This section documents common issues that you might encounter with FireCluster and provides details on how to address those issues.
+This section describes common issues that you might encounter with FireCluster and provides details on how to address those issues.

 Cluster Master Cannot Discover the Other Cluster Member